mjeffries-pivotal/gcp-service-broker/examples/spring/awwvision/README.md

     cf bind-service awwvision awwvision-storage -c '{"role":"storage.objectAdmin"}'
     ```

-1. Restage the app so the new environment variables take effect:
+1. Restart the app so the new environment variables take effect:
     ```
-    cf restage awwvision
+    cf restart awwvision
     ```

 ### Visit the application and start the crawler

-Once your application is running, visit awwvision.\[your-cf-instance-url\]/reddit to start crawling.
+Once your application is running, get the URL of the application from the output of the restart command above.
+Visit http://URL/reddit to start crawling.
 The page will display "Scrape completed." once it is done.
-From there, visit awwvision.\[your-cf-instance-url\] to view your images!
+From there, visit http://URL to view your images!